Purchase Furniture Journal entry is to record asset purchases.

 On the contrary, if the Furniture Purchases are for building interior design, they will be part of the non-current asset (Fixed asset).

-Accordingly, we need to record the Purchase Furniture Journal entry with a debit to the Furniture and credit to the Bank if payment occurs immediately or the Vendor if this is a credit transaction.
+Accordingly, we need to record the Purchase Furniture Journal entry with a debit to the Furniture and a credit to the Bank if payment occurs immediately or to the Vendor if this is a credit transaction.

 Estimated reading time: 7 minutes